ady4k/matrix-shooter/README.md

 - A way to force exit the game instead of hard reseting
 - More randomized enemy shooting, they seem to synchronize a lot
 - Arduino controlled LCD backlight
+- Refactor and split main file into more headers
+- Code comments